toasterbob/fullstack_photo/photo/README.md

 ##Frontend

-###

-###Dependencies
+###npm

+NodeJS package manager was utilized to install all of the frontend node programs.  npm makes it easier to specify and link dependencies.

+###Webpack

+Webpack was utilized to bundle all of the assets, including Javascript, images, fonts, and CSS.

+###jQuery

+jQuery was utilized to make AJAX requests to the Rails server.

+###React

+All of the React components, store, actions, reducers, etc... are stored in the frontend directory.

-- React-Masonry-Component and React-Modal are utilized for displaying and uploading photos.
+### React-Masonry-Component and React-Modal are utilized for displaying and uploading photos.

+### Babel
+Babel was used to transpile the jsx into vanilla Javascript.